Map commerce fields

 Mapping requirements are different depending on the type of source you use to index your product inventory:

 Avoid modifying the metadata of standard commerce fields using an indexing pipeline extension (IPE).
-This action can make the data unusable for internal systems, such as Coveo Personalization-as-you-go models.
-Make sure the metadata in these fields is accurate and up-to-date before indexing it in your Coveo organization. |
+This action can make the data unusable for internal systems, such as Coveo Personalization-as-you-go models. |

 With a Catalog source